 Restaurants have a diverse set of needs when it comes to insurance.
-We see many slip and falls in this industry, especially in Collier County due to the nature of our demographics.
+We see many slip and falls in this industry throughout the nation.
 Cooks and dishwashers are constantly getting oil burns and/or cuts from broken glasses.
-Outside of these claims which are to be expected in the industry, we have seen some not so common liabilities arise from operating a restaurant.
+Outside of these claims which are to be expected in the industry, we have solutions to some not so common liabilities arise from operating a restaurant.

 Following a foodborne illness, accidental contamination, malicious contamination or product extortion, the policy will respond to the financial losses related to the incident.
 Standard coverage automatically includes income from royalties and a full policy limit for product extortion.
 No additional premium is charged when new locations are opened due to “organic growth” during the policy period.